Kim Hyun-jung (singer)

 Kim Hyun-jung (born April 4, 1976) is a South Korean pop singer.

 Well known as the "Long-legged singer", and with the experience of performing in a heavy metal band, Kim made her debut as a female solo singer with the dance-infused album Legend.
 The song "Breakup with Her" was a fast-tempo song with strong beats that shot Kim quickly to the top.
 The song "Lonely Love" was also a great hit.
 Since her debut, Kim Hyun-jung has succeeded in releasing great songs, usually dance numbers.

-In 1997, Kim catapulted to stardom almost instantly after her debut, with her distinctively high voice and slim figure - the ordinary image of a female South Korean singer by today's standards, but a rarity at the time.
+In 1997, Kim gained significant notoriety shortly after her debut.